elibroftw/blog.elijahlopez.ca/content/posts/university/bu-449-fixed-income-analysis.md

 - Fixed Income Pricing System introduced introduced in 1994
 - 2003
   - TRACE system introduced.
 Trade Reporting and Compliance Engine
-- 144A Issue does not have to register
+- 144A Issue does not have to register with SEC
   - Promote foreign/emerging market companies to come to the US
   - Go to dealers who sell only to Qualified Institutional Buyers (QIBs)
   - Speed of issuance